gsimon29/rde-python-parallel/README.md

 __rde_ftcs_parallel.py__ :
 Numerical approximation with parallel computing of the reaction-diffusion equation.
 Dirichlet boundary conditions and the method FTCS (Forward-Time Central-Space) are used.
 The output files are csv files and it is possible to visualize the solutions with a mp4 movie.

+__rde_cn_parallel.py__ :
+Numerical approximation with parallel computing of the reaction-diffusion equation.
+Von Neumann boundary conditions and the Crank-Nicolson method are used.
+The equation is solved with and without the reaction term.
+The transition matrix from a time step to another is sparsed with the function scipy.sparse.diags .
+The output files are csv files and it is possible to visualize the solutions with a mp4 movie.